rethinkdb/horizon/GETTING-STARTED.md

 |Auto creates tables         | ❌        | ✅  | `--auto-create-table`|
 |Auto creates indexes        | ❌        | ✅  | `--auto-create-index`|

-So when using `hz serve --dev` you don't have to worry about explicitly creating tables, or  worry about creating indexes to ensure your Horizon queries are always fast.
+So when using `hz serve --dev`, you don't have to worry about explicitly creating tables, or  worry about creating indexes to ensure your Horizon queries are always fast.
 As well, Horizon will start an instance of RethinkDB specifically for Horizon and create a `rethinkdb_data` folder in your current directory when you start `hz serve --dev`

-> Using authentication _requires_ that you use https.
-To setup authentication for your app you will have to use `hz serve` without `--dev` and with `--key` and `--cert` flags as well as any other options you require.
+> Using authentication _requires_ that you use TLS.
+To setup authentication for your app you will have to use `hz serve` without `--dev` and with `--key-file` and `--cert-file` flags as well as any other options you require.

 Here you can find
 <a href="https://github.com/rethinkdb/horizon/tree/next/cli#hz-serve">the complete list of command line flags</a> for `hz serve` ➡️.

-On your local dev machine, you will usually use `hz serve --dev` which will begin a new instance of RethinkDB for you and will automatically create tables and indexes.
-However, if you deploy your own [Horizon Cloud](https://github.com/rethinkdb/horizon-cloud), you'll need to setup and configure your own instance of Horizon Server.
+On your local dev machine, you will usually use `hz serve --dev` which will begin a new instance of RethinkDB for you and will automatically create tables and indexes making your development workflow easy.
+In a production environment, you will want to just use `hz serve` and make use of the `.hzconfig` file.

 ### Configuring Horizon Server